Grammar Info

 In order to create the past form of い-Adjectives, you must add the auxiliary verb た to the 'past' conjunction form of the い-Adjective.
 The past conjunction form is created by removing the い and replacing it with かっ.
 This structure is equivalent to 'was' in English.

-面白(おもしろ)かっ - Form used with た (and several other auxiliary verbs)
+面白(おもしろ)かっ - The conjugation form used with た (and several other auxiliary verbs).

 From these examples, we can see how the casual past form is constructed.
 In modern Japanese, simply adding です after た is considered to be the standard polite past form.